FryJay/MenuHammer/README.md

 - Open files (not really implemented yet, only opens files in Emacs)
 - Execute a provided lua function

 It has some default menus configured but you will most certainly want to customize it.
+Out of the box it will bind ⌘-⌥-⌃-q to enable/disable MenuHammer and ⌥-space to show/hide MenuHammer.

 It is still very much a work in progress.
 I have a large list of features I still want to add and some features are only partially implemented.
 Use at your own risk.